Macintosh SE: Overview

 The SE and Macintosh II were the first Apple computers since the Apple I to be sold without a keyboard.
 Instead the customer was offered the choice of the new ADB Apple Keyboard or the Apple Extended Keyboard.

 Apple produced ten SEs with transparent cases as prototypes for promotional shots and employees.
 They are extremely rare and command a premium price for collectors.

 Operating system

 The Macintosh SE shipped with System 4.0 and Finder 5.4; this version is specific to this computer.
-(The Macintosh II, which was announced at the same time but shipped a month later, includes System 4.1 and Finder 5.5.)
+(The Macintosh II, which was announced at the same time but shipped a month later, included System 4.1 and Finder 5.5.)
 The README file included with the installation disks for the SE and II is the first place Apple ever used the term "Macintosh System Software", and after 1998 these two versions were retroactively given the name "Macintosh System Software 2.0.1".